 Mike Hutnick – Varsity Assistant Coach

-Coach Michael Hutnick returns to Servite for his seventh season as a Friars’ varsity assistant.
+Coach Michael Hutnick returns to Servite for his eighth season as a Friars’ varsity assistant.
 One of Orange County’s finest lacrosse minds, Coach Hutnick started his coaching career here in Southern California in 2006 at JSerra Catholic High School as the programs first assistant.
 Later becoming the head coach for the program from 2008 to 2010.
 Following his time at JSerra, Hutnick joined the Servite staff for the 2011 season in between his time at JSerra and San Clemente, where he was the head coach for the 2012 & 2013 seasons.

 Coach Hutnick played his collegiate career at Southern New Hampshire University where he was a four-year starter and three-year team captain his sophomore, junior and senior seasons.
 During his career with the Penmen he earned two All-New England selections, one first team All-New England selection and two All-Conference selections.
 Coach Hutnick was the first player in team history to earn All-America honors in 2006, and later was inducted into the SNHU Hall of Fame in 2012.
 Prior to college, Hutnick was a 4-year letter winner at Pinkerton Academy, winning four-straight state championship titles with the Astros.
 He was a starter for three of the four years at the Academy and was a staple player when the program was listed as the 9th ranked high school lacrosse program in the country, in 2001, and Team Captain in his 2002 senior season.